PhD in MCH or MCH Epidemiology

 - A dissertation which must be conducted in conjunction with a state or local public health agency or deemed relevant to the work of such agencies.

-- Leadership coaching offered by the MCH Training Program over one semester.
+- Leadership coaching offered by the MCH Training Program and other professional development.